Particular/docs.particular.net/architecture/aws/well-architected.md

 ### Sustainability

-- By abstracting you from the underlying [technology choices of AWS](https://docs.particular.net/architecture/aws/#technology-choices), NServiceBus allows you to change to more efficient hardware and software offerings when they become available with minimal changes.
+- By abstracting the components of the system from the underlying [technology choices of AWS](https://docs.particular.net/architecture/aws/#technology-choices), NServiceBus allows one to change to more efficient hardware and software offerings when they become available with minimal changes.

-By integrating NServiceBus with AWS services according to well-architected principles, you can build a robust, scalable, and reliable distributed system that delivers optimal performance, security, and cost efficiency on the AWS cloud platform.
+By integrating NServiceBus with AWS services according to well-architected principles, one can build a robust, scalable, and reliable distributed system that delivers optimal performance, security, and cost efficiency on the AWS cloud platform.